All Tomorrows: Development

-Kosemen worked on All Tomorrows from 2003 to 2006.
+Kösemen worked on All Tomorrows from 2003 to 2006.
 The work of Olaf Stapledon, particularly Last and First Men (1930) and Star Maker (1937), served as the main inspiration for the work, alongside Edward Gibbon's The History of the Decline and Fall of the Roman Empire.

-All Tomorrows is written in the style of an historical work, narrated by an alien creature recounting the history of humanity.
-According to Kosemen, the "tone of voice is a high school student fanboying on the Decline and Fall of the Roman Empire by Edward Gibbon".
+All Tomorrows is written in the style of a historical work, narrated by an alien creature recounting the history of humanity.
+According to Kösemen, the "tone of voice is a high school student fanboying on the Decline and Fall of the Roman Empire by Edward Gibbon".
 The artwork is also reflective of this "archaeological" approach, with faded and textured visual effects applied to the paintings.
-The original reason for adding the faded tint to the paintings was Kosemen wanting to avoid the paintings looking like "horrible racist caricatures".
+The original reason for adding the faded tint to the paintings was Kösemen wanting to avoid the paintings looking like "horrible racist caricatures".

-All Tomorrows has never been physically published.
-It was released for free online as a PDF on 4 October 2006 and has since then, per Kosemen himself, "had a life of its own as a PDF floating around the backwaters of the internet like a ghost ship".
+The book was released for free online as a PDF on 4 October 2006 and has since then, per Kösemen himself, "had a life of its own as a PDF floating around the backwaters of the internet like a ghost ship".
 One of the common links which All Tomorrows has been shared through is a wiki site dedicated to speedrunning.

+The first licensed physical edition of All Tomorrows was published by Time Publishing in March 2024, in the Thai language.
+This edition included the content of the original 2006 book, with a new chapter on the making of the book and some additional artwork by other artists.

+All Tomorrows is yet to be physically published in English, however in July 2024 preorders on the crowdfunding site Unbound began for official hardback and e-book editions in the English language, including additional materials and artwork and the intent to publish 20/21 August 2025.
+Unfortunately, Unbound filed for liquidation leaving the book unreleased by them, causing controversy among fans as many didn't see a refund.
+Shortly after this news broke out Kösemen signed with a new company to make a physical copy that needs no preorder, he stated it could be bought regularly from distributors in November 2025.